CatDawn29/Outlet-Sales-Project-/README.md

-# Which Outlet has the best Sales
+# Which Outlet has the highest sales
+- Here I was researching which Outlet store has the highest sales with the focus on Fat Content
-- Catherine Tippins
+- Author: Catherine Tippins
 ## Loading Data

 ## Data Clearing